 Sorry about that!

-To make the most out of your Shopping campaigns, it’s very important to keep your feed data up to date and limit both account warnings and item-level disapprovals.
-In this article, based on our experience with various clients, we’ve gathered 4 key types of warnings and 5 common issues merchants encounter in their Google Merchant Center (GMC) accounts, and offer solutions on how to best address them.
+To make the most of your Shopping and Performance Max campaigns, it’s important to keep your feed data up to date and to limit both account warnings and item-level disapprovals.
+Based on our experience with various clients, we’ve identified four key types of warnings and six common issues merchants encounter in their Google Merchant Center (GMC) accounts – and how to fix them.

 What it means: